Best Open Water Swimming Destinations 2026

 The Channel is challenging not primarily for its distance but for its conditions.
 Water temperatures range from 15–18 degrees Celsius during the swimming season (June–September).
 Tidal currents are strong and can add 10–20 km to the actual swimming distance.
 Jellyfish stings are common.
 And the weather can change rapidly, turning a flat calm crossing into a rough, disorienting ordeal.

-A solo Channel crossing typically takes 10-16 hours, and the swimmer must comply with Channel Swimming Association rules: no wetsuit (standard swimsuit only), no touching the support boat, and no artificial aids.
-The swimmer swims alongside a support boat that provides feeds (liquid nutrition handed on a pole every 30-45 minutes) and navigation.
+A solo Channel crossing typically takes 10–16 hours.
+The swimmer must comply with Channel Swimming Association rules: no wetsuit (standard swimsuit only), no touching the support boat, and no artificial aids.
+The swimmer swims alongside a support boat that provides liquid nutrition handed on a pole every 30–45 minutes.

 Montenegro: The Bay of Kotor